Box: Paper

 Well, lets send the bot a dm hehe

-From the above screenshot, you can see I used the list
+From the above screenshot, you can see I used the list command, and the bot listed the files under the /sales directory

-I took it up a notch by trying to view a directory in the /sales
+I took it up a notch by trying to view a directory in the /sales directory using the command list sales

-command to read files.
-We can try this for the /etc/passwd
+Cool, we can use the file command to read files.
+We can try this for the /etc/passwd file too I thinkπ€

 It worked heheπ.
 Ladies and Gentlemen, this is what we call directory transversalπ

-Well, I found an intersting file in user Dwight
+Well, I found an intersting file in user Dwight home directory

 Reading the file,